sdr-enthusiasts/acars-bridge/README.md

 acars-bridge can be used to connect to a running SDR-E container and bridge the output to acars_router.
 It can accept input over UDP, TCP or ZMQ, and optionally output over UDP, TCP or ZMQ.
 It is a replacement for the TCP/UDP internal wiring that was used in the containers to both send data to acars_router (in the case of `acarsdec`/`vdlm2dec`) and to output stats to container logs.

+Note, bridge is only set up to actively connect to the source/destination, not to listen for incoming connections.

 ### Command line flags

 | Flag                     | Description                                                                    | Default |